WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

     + Correct.

-  - Yes, the default WebGL behaviour is to preform *hidden surface removal*.
+  - Yes, the default WebGL behaviour is to perform *hidden surface removal*.

     - Incorrect.